 Illini to Scrimmage Under the Lights Friday Night on BTN

-Al Seamonson is in his first season as the outside linebackers coach at Illinois.
+Al Seamonson is in his second season as the outside linebackers coach at Illinois.
 He was hired in February 2013 following coaching stints at Central Florida, Maryland, Bowling Green State, The Citadel, Army and Wisconsin.
-Seamonson, who spent the 2011 coaching linebackers Central Florida, will work with the "LEO" and "Star" positions at Illinois.
+Seamonson, who spent the 2011 coaching linebackers at UCF, works with the "LEO" and "Star" positions at Illinois.

 In 2010, Seamonson helped Maryland go 9-4 and conclude the season with a No. 23 national ranking in the Associated Press Top 25 and a victory over East Carolina in the Military Bowl.
 He spent his first eight years in College Park working with the Terrapin outside linebackers before taking over as the coach for all linebackers in 2009.
 He served as a special teams assistant throughout his time under Ralph Friedgen and also was the Terps' defensive coordinator for the end of the 2008 season.